MajuBodas/py4e/README.md

 Dr Chuck also provides a free book of python that you can find on: https://www.py4e.com/book

-# Please have a look to the folders on the following the order:
+# Please have a look to the folders on the following the order

 1) python_for_everybody